The tallest man-made structure in your state

 Kentucky: 400 West Market, Louisville

 This Louisville high-rise packs a punch as the tallest man-made structure in Kentucky.
-At 549 feet (16.3m) high, 400 West Market is situated at the heart of the Central Business District.
-This office and retail block spans 34 storeys and offers river and city views alike.
-Its bold, granite exterior contributes to its post-modernist design and it features a Romanesque dome at the top.
+At 549 feet high, 400 West Market is situated at the heart of the Central Business District.
+This office and retail block spans 34 stories and offers river and city views alike.
+Its bold, granite exterior contributes to its modern design and it features a Romanesque dome at the top.

 Daniel J. Macy/Shutterstock